 The Martin’s began a dairy farm and cultivated 300 of the land’s acres for silage corn, grain crops and pasture land for their 140 Jersey cows.
 Their dairy, hog, and chicken farm became widely known and duplicated throughout Georgia.
 Mr. Martin led the state in Jersey herd development and became a bit of a “folk hero” when he led a major fight to lower milk prices.
 Today, Mr. Martin’s family still shares his passion for family and this land.

-Trey, Laura and Fred, along with the rest of The Mackey House staff welcome the opportunity to help make your special event amemorable one for you and your guests.
-Please email or give us a call to set up your personal tour.
+Trey, Laura and Fred, along with the rest of The Mackey House staff welcome the opportunity to make your special event a memorable one for you and your guests.